 After consultation with the NSW Rural Fire Service (RFS) and Maitland City Council (Council), Land Link Property Group have finalised the layout of Stage 2.
-The proposal include thirty residential lots, access roads, a detention basin and Asset Protection Zone (APZ) in the north of subject land.
+The proposal includes 35 residential lots, access roads, a detention basin and Asset Protection Zone (APZ) in the north of subject land.
+The APZ is to be managed as an inner protection area in accordance with the requirements of Appendix 4 of Planning for Bush Fire Protection 2019 (NSW RFS 2019).